Fetching text from Wikipedia’s Infobox in Python

-So a wikipedia infobox is a fixed-format table usually added to the top right-hand corner of articles to represent a summary articles of that wiki page and sometimes to improve navigation to other interrelated articles.
+So a Wikipedia infobox is a fixed-format table usually added to the top right-hand corner of articles to represent a summary article of that wiki page and sometimes to improve navigation to other interrelated articles.

 There are several ways to extract information from the web.
-Using APIs is one of the best way to extract data from a website.
+Using APIs is one of the best ways to extract data from a website.
 Almost all large websites like Youtube Facebook, Google, Twitter, StackOverflow provide APIs to access their data in a more structured manner.
-If you can get what you need through an API, it is almost always preferred approach over web scraping.
+If you can get what you need through an API, it is almost always preferred the red approach over web scraping.

 Basically, We can use two Python modules for scraping data:

 BeautifulSoup does not fetch the web page for us.
-We can use urllib2 with BeautifulSoup library.
+We can use urllib2 with the BeautifulSoup library.

-Now I am going to tell you a another easy way for scraping
+Now I am going to tell you another easy way for scraping

 Steps for the following: